OrbitalBliss/HOME_DEPOT_7D2D_MOD/README.md

 - Include BloodDrawKit Recipe (Locked behind Physician 3)

 - Require GreaseMonkey Perk to craft vehicles (not just for vehicles parts)
    Each vehicle tied to its appropriate GreaseMonkey Perk level.

+- Include Bicycle in Trader stock. (rarely and only low level)
 - Include Vehicles in Trader Hidden Stash (Starting at Barter 3)

+- Removed TVs from recipes.
+They seem out of place.
+(They've been added to Trader items)

 FIX SOME STRANGE UPGRADES, REPAIRS, & ECONOMIC VALUES
 ------------------------------------------------------------------------------------
 A few items already in the game had either screwy economic values, or repair settings.
-And a few even have goofy upgrades.
 I think most of these were simply overlooked.
 We fixed those.

-Here’s a list: cntWaterCoolerFull, cntBookcaseFull, woodFenceFarmSheet, woodFenceFarmSheetBroken1, woodFenceFarmSheetBroken2, whitePicketFenceSheet, decoPicnicTable
+Here’s a list: cntWaterCoolerFull, cntBookcaseFull, decoPicnicTable

 ADD NEW ITEMS & INCLUDED RECIPES
 ---------------------------------------------------